mpvnet-player/mpv.net/docs/Manual.md

 ### External Application Button

-Videos can be downloaded easily with External Application Button
+Videos can be streamed or downloaded easily with the Chrome extension External Application Button, for download (recommended):

 path: `wt`